Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - For every non-lambda parameter inferred to have type $T_i$, corresponding to the function argument of type $U_j$, a constraint $T_i <: U_j$ is constructed;
 - All declaration-site type constraints for the function are also added to the constraint system;
 - For every lambda parameter with the number of lambda arguments known to be $K$, corresponding to the function argument of type $U_m$, a special constraint of the form $\FT(L_1, \ldots, L_K) \rightarrow R <: U_m$ is added to the constraint system, where $R, L_1, \ldots, L_K$ are fresh variables;
-- For each lambda parameter with an unknown number of lambda arguments (that is, being equal to 0 or 1), a special constraint of the form $\Function <: U_m$ is added to the constraint system, where [$\Function$][`kotlin.Function`] is the common supertype of all [function types][Function types].
+- For each lambda parameter with an unknown number of lambda arguments (that is, being equal to 0 or 1), a special constraint of the form $U_m <: \Function(R)$ is added to the constraint system, where [$\Function(R)$][`kotlin.Function`] is the common supertype of all [function types][Function types] and $R$ is a fresh type variable.

 If this constraint system is sound, the function is applicable for the call.
 Only applicable functions are considered for the next step: finding the most specific overload candidate from the candidate set.

 ### Choosing the most specific function from the overload candidate set